kausalflow/kirsche/docs/tutorials/index.md

 ## Visualizations

+The connection file can already be loaded into some code or tools to be further processed.
+However, if we would like to have a quick look at the connections, kirsche also provides a simple visualization tool.

 If we already have the metadata (e.g.,`paper_metadata.json`) or connection  (e.g., `paper_connections.json`), we can use those to produce an interactive visualization,

 ```bash